A furry hug from man’s best friend can be good for your health.

-Unfortunately, drugs and alcohol release such excessive amounts of dopamine that people are no longer able to feel pleasure from normal, everyday things.
+Unfortunately, drugs and alcohol release such excessive amounts of dopamine that people are no longer able to feel pleasure from everyday things.
 When beginning the process of recovery, it can be difficult to find happiness in much of anything.
-Your boy is still trying to get back to normal.
+Your brain is still trying to get back to normal.

 When introduced in addiction recovery, therapy animals can help stimulate the brain’s normal production of dopamine.
 Animal companions can also help you form healthy bonds and regain a sense of responsibility.